KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 Now it probably doesn't look like I did that much, but figuring out how to drive signals low, high, and whatnot took FOREVER, and was pretty darn complicated, so this day took over 8 hours to finish!

-## Day 13 - Level shifting shenanigans
+## Day 13 - Level shifting shenanigans - 15 Hours

 Now today I need to figure out how to get a bunch of these signals from 3.3V to 1.8V.
 This is important so that I don't fry anything that the jetson would normally use at 1.8V by using it at 3.3V, and also so that things specifically looking for 1.8V don't mistake anything by seeing it at 3.3V, it's just generally pretty important.